 More...

-As winter approaches, Japanese knotweed (Fallopia japonica) enters the dormant phase of its annual growth cycle.
+As winter approaches, Japanese knotweed (Reynoutria japonica) enters the dormant phase of its annual growth cycle.
 During this period, the clusters of cream-coloured flowers will disappear and the bamboo-like canes will die away, but don't be fooled - the plant itself lives on beneath the soil.

 If you've done your research, you may be aware that Japanese knotweed rhizomes can stay in the ground for a long time, dormant but not dead.
 This can lead to some real headaches when attempting to buy or sell a property that was affected by knotweed in the past; the plant may no longer be visible above ground, but it's difficult to know for sure that it will never reappear.